Cramér's conjecture: Conditional proven results on prime gaps

+Boris Alexeev subsequently released a formalization of the result in the Lean proof assistant.
+As of August 2026, the result had not appeared in a peer-reviewed publication, although the formalization provided a machine-checkable version of its main prime-gap bound.

 Heuristic justification

 Cramér's conjecture is based on a probabilistic model—essentially a heuristic—in which the probability that a number of size x is prime is 1/log x.
 This is known as the Cramér random model or Cramér model of the primes.